yourboyace247/Finance-Tracker/README.md

 # :dollar: Balance!
 ![Home Page](https://raw.githubusercontent.com/yourboyace247/Finance-Tracker/main/images/Balance!.png)

-Below the header of the you will see you balance.Current balace has the amount of the money currently have.The same is the Income.Expenses display the amount of all your the money you spend.
+Below the header you will see your balance.Current balace has the amount of the money currently have.The same is the Income.Expenses display the amount of all the money you spended.

 # :money_with_wings: Add New Transaction:
 ![Transaction](https://raw.githubusercontent.com/yourboyace247/Finance-Tracker/main/images/Transaction.png)